wp-plugins/tumblr-widget-for-wordpress/readme.txt

 Use CSS.
 You can add targeted style rules to your `style.css` file, in your theme folder.
 Each post is a <code><li></code> with the class "tumblr_post."
 Each post also has the class of its post type: "quote", "link", "conversation", "regular", "photo", "audio", or "video".

+= Can I filter by more than one tag =

+Tumblr’s API only supports searching on a single tag, unfortunately.

 = Can I display photos at a different size other than the five in the dropdown menu? =

 Use the closest option provided and adjust the photo’s width and height properties using CSS.